 What Are the Roles of a GI Nurse?

 The role of a GI nurse is multi-faceted.
-Utilizing the nursing process of assessing, diagnosing, planning interventions, implementing treatment, and evaluating patient's response, the GI nurse:
+Utilizing the nursing process of assessing, diagnosing, planning interventions, implementing treatment, and evaluating the patient's response, the GI nurse:

 - Assists with endoscopy/ colonoscopy